FREVA-CLINT/freva-deployment/docs/after-deployment/TransitionService.md

 After the command has been applied the new database with its "old" content from the previous Freva instance will be ready for use.

-> ``💡`` The migrate database sub command uses `mysqldump`.
-This program needs
-> to be available on your system.
-Please make sure that it is installed.

 ## Transition to new DRS Config